sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 ### Exclude files and directories

-You can exclude files and directories from search by adding the file _.sourcegraph/ignore_ to the root of your repository.
+You can exclude files and directories from search by adding the file _.sourcegraph/ignore_ to the root directory of your repository.
 Sourcegraph interprets each line in the _ignore_ file as globbing pattern.
 Files or directories matching those patterns will not show up in the search results.

 The _ignore_ file is tied to a commit.
 This means, if you committed an _ignore_ file to a